 You are a design maven with chops that floor us.
 Always super edgy and slightly out of frame, you are a fantastic business owner with furniture, fabric, wallpaper and so many other lifestyle products.

-My last two homes have been covered in wallpaper.
+My last two homes have had many rooms covered in wallpaper.
 I love the creative use of pattern and color that adds a pop to a room that paint just cannot achieve.
 My love for prints goes back to my childhood matching bedding and drapes which were huge primary color florals.
 Some of my favorite wallpapers comes from Schumacher as their willingness to take risks and introduce new talent is exceptional.

 Loved collaborating with Austin-based interior designer Allison Crawford and photographer Alyssa Rosenheck to create a large statement painting for an Austin loft.
 We decided on a graffiti-based painting for this loft owned by a rising tech company CEO.

 World renowned photographer and #thenewsouthern founder Alyssa Rosenheck.